marrink-lab/MDVoxelSegmentation/README.rst

 Basic Segmentation
 ***************
 To perform default segmentation on a GRO and XTC file containing a coarse grain Martini system, you have to specify the GRO and XTC file.
-The final segmentation assignment will be written to :code:`ordered_clusters.npy`.
+The final segmentation assignment will be written to :code:`clusters_ordered.npy`.
 This file can be used using numpy in python to perform the required analysis.

 :code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

+MDAnalysis will probably throw some warnings stating that it cannot estimate the masses for you coarse grain particles.
+This cannot be suppressed but it harmless.
+A useful graph of your segmentation can be made by running in the output folder:

+:code:`python /path/to/mdvoxelsegmentation_package/mdvoxelsegmentation/graphing.py`

+The graphing is still under construction and might change over time, therefore it is not included through the argparser.

 It is mainly the force segmentation flag (-fs) and it associated recursion depth (-rd) which have a big impact on performance.
 Turning force segmentation off (-fs 0) is often a good idea if perfect final quality is not needed.
 By default `mdvseg` generates its own `selections.inp` which should cover all basic lipids in Martini.
 However, if some definitions are missing, you can always manually add them to the `selections.inp` (mdvseg does not overwrite an already present `selection.inp`).